sirjeff/react-todo/README.md

 ### Requirements
 - npm (for dev server and to compile code)
 - web server (if going external)
-- new browser
+- Modern browser

+### Browser Compatibility
--- tested and developed with Vivaldi 2.9
+This app was tested and developed whilst using Vivaldi 2.9
+- Chromium based browsers (Opera, Chrome, Vivaldi) should all work
--- IE 11 and under, does not work
+- IE 11 and under, does not work
--- Chromium based browsers (Opera, Chrome, Vivaldi) should all work -- FireFox 71+ is good
+- FireFox 71+ is good
--- Otter browsers ... useless
+- Otter browsers ...
+Useless :(
+- Opera 12.18 , dang!
+No go.

 ### DB Storage
 External proxy DB via OMI, built in Perl and uses Perl DBI to access MySQL